anujshrivastav594/DFY_India_React_Task/README.md

 ##### DFY_INDIA_REACT_TASK APP

-## task - To fetch the data from, API - "https://randomuser.me/api/"  and display the data on Home page, also sisplay the telephone and username variable as same on bot home and details page.
+## Task - To fetch the data from, API - "https://randomuser.me/api/"  and display the data on Home page, also need to display the telephone and username variable as same on bot home and details page.

-At first, download the repo, and then in your local enviroment, got to this directory, then follow the below steps to run this app in your local machine.
+At first, download the repo, and then in your local enviroment, go to this directory, then follow the below steps to run this app in your local machine.

 ### Step 1: npm install
 it will install all dependencies mentioned in package.json file required to run the home page and get display fetched data from api